FINAL094/CDMP-exam-practice/README.md

 Make sure that:
 - The file name is exactly: CDMP Practice Exam.xlsx
-- The file is in the same folder as cdmp_quiz.py
+- The file is in the same folder as CDMP Practice Exam V1.0.py
 - You are running the script from that folder

 ---